8gears/do/README.md

 ## How To Contribute

 You can contribute by improving `do.sh` or by providing examples on how to use **Do** in an elegant or creative way.
 Follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
 Don't add complexity.
-Don't make it bigger then needed.
+Don't make it bigger than needed.

 Create an issue describing the problem you a trying to solve to start a discussion.
 Do the changes and open a merge request.